ansys/grantami-recordlists/doc/source/getting_started/index.rst

     <RecordListsApiClient url: http://my.server.name/mi_servicelayer>

-See the OpenAPI-Common documentation for supported :OpenAPI-Common:`Authentication schemes <index.html#authentication-schemes>`.
+This example uses Windows-based autologon authentication.
+For all supported authentication schemes, see the :OpenAPI-Common:`OpenAPI-Common documentation <index.html#authentication-schemes>`.

 If you see a response from the server, you have successfully installed PyGranta RecordLists and can start using the RecordLists client.
 For more examples, see